caldito/ipwarn/README.md

 ## Contributing :handshake:

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/pablogcaldito/ipwarn/blob/master/CONTRIBUTING.md) for details on the process for submitting pull requests to us.

+Also read [CODE_OF_CONDUCT.md](https://github.com/pablogcaldito/ipwarn/blob/master/CODE_OF_CONDUCT.md) for details on our code of conduct.

 ## Authors :black_nib: